Dr Desmond Kegakilwe – Chairperson

-Dr Ziyanda Vundle has a medical degree and is a Public Health Medicine specialist.
+Dr Ziyanda Vundle is a Public Health Medicine specialist.
 She hails from the Eastern Cape, the most rural province in South Africa.
 Although she did not train within the province, she has always been in touch with the province.
 This is demonstrated by her practising medicine within the province and her return to use her expertise in Public health Medicine and contribute to the improvement of population health in the Eastern Cape.
-Dr Vundle has a personal insight onto challenges faced by populations that live in rural areas.
+Dr Vundle has a personal insight into challenges faced by populations that live in rural areas.

 Dr Vundle is currently employed by the Walter Sisulu University as the Head of the Department of Public Health.
 Significant impact on change can be sought through various approaches: Political systems, civil organisations, philanthropy, and scientific research and implementation, amongst others.
-She chose to use the academic approach to influence the most significant impact in addressing the social and health challenges.
+She chose to use the academic approach to influence and address social and health challenges.

-Dr Vundle sits in a few board and executive committees to highlight the plight of the rural and underserved populations.
-Her capacity as a board member of the RHAP is to be a representative of PHASA.”
+Dr Vundle sits in various board and executive committees to highlight the plight of the rural and underserved populations.

 Prof Lionel Green-Thompson

-As the Director of the RHAP, Marije is an ex-officio member of the RHAP Board.
-See the staff page for more information
+As the Director of the RHAP, Russell is an ex-officio member of the RHAP Board.
+See the staff page for more information.